jackylin2012/fcm_cli/README.md

       "dataset": "news_group", # the name of the dataset to be used.
 It must be one of the datasets
                                # defined in `fcm_cli/src/dataset/` which is a subclass of BaseDataset.
                                # The existing options are "news_group", "wcai", and "prosper_loan".
-      "gpus": [0],  # list of GPU devices if CUDA is available.
+      "csv-path" : "/home/Downloads/data/wcai/wcai.csv", # path to the csv file.
+Only needed if `dataset` is 'csv' "csv-text" : "docs", # column name of the text field in the csv file.
+Only needed if `dataset` is 'csv' "csv-label" : "labels", # column name of the label field in the csv file.
+Only needed if `dataset` is 'csv' "gpus": [0],  # list of GPU devices if CUDA is available.
 Ignored if no CUDA.
       "max_threads": 1, # max number of parallel threads to run grid search "out_dir": "../grid_search/news/run0", # the directory to save grid search output files